JohnBounty/Personality_Identification/README.md

 * Documentation.

 All in all, the project presents a theoretical study (supported with extensive list of references), a set of experiments on various techniques of **unsupervised learning**, data extraction and processing pipeline and a final deployment as a part of **end-to-end** development.

+## Miscellaneous information

+- To launch the code, necessary dependencies must be installed (see requirements.txt).
+- Docker components are also available in the repo.
+- All the documentation may be found in final report.